 The Roloi Clock Tower

 If you take a stroll in the Medieval City, you can’t miss the Roloi Tower, as it is the tallest building inside the citadel.
 Climb it to enjoy a panorama of Rhodes Town and of the Old City.
+Also, check out these Greece captions to use for your Instagram selfies on top of the deck.

 Keep in mind, though, that the tower isn’t open 24/7.
 There’s a 5 Euro entrance fee which includes a drink in the bar by the top of the tower.